wreiner/basic-molecule-test/README.md

 # Testing Ansible Role With Molecule

-Very basic example on how to test Ansible roles with Molecule.
+Very basic example on how to test Ansible roles with Molecule in a podman or docker container.

 ## Basic Setup